Back to Living Real Change

 2. Serious complications, such as congestive heart failure or stroke.

 The overall risk of dying from atrial fibrillation alone is low, though it can lead to other fatal conditions.
-“Atrial fibrillation is benign and you can usually lead a normal life,” says Dr. Deering.
+“Atrial fibrillation is benign and you can usually lead a normal life,” Dr. Deering says.
 “But, you need to be evaluated so you can get on the proper treatment and get assessed for associated risk factors.
 Those can be treated to minimize your risk of problems downstream.”
 For more information on atrial fibrillation and treatment options, visit Piedmont Heart Institute.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.